Arvyduxx/Snake-AI-Game/README.md

 Snake AI Game 1.1 Update:
 Minor UI Update:
-Button font changed from "Ariel" to "Courier New" Window background color changed from white to black Score label color changed from white to red.
+Button font changed from "Ariel" to "Courier New", Window background color changed from white to black, Score label color changed from white to red.
 Thanks for playing.😊